 HIGH SCHOOL LEVEL

-In January, former World Trade Week (WTW) scholarship students and interns participated as exhibitors in a career discovery event hosted by International Trade Education Programs (ITEP) and California State University Dominguez Hills, for ITEP Academy students at Banning, Barstow, Carson, Gardena and San Pedro High Schools.
-The students distributed the WTW Career Guide to over 200 students and discussed trade career paths with others.
+Former World Trade Week (WTW) scholarship students and interns participated as exhibitors in two career discovery events hosted by International Trade Education Programs (ITEP) and California State University Dominguez Hills, for ITEP Academy students at Banning, Barstow, Carson, Gardena and San Pedro High Schools.
+The students distributed the WTW Career Guide to over 400 students and discussed trade career paths with others.

 University Research ProjectsAccess to key information and resources is one of the tools that the World Trade Week Education committee strives to provide.
 Under the leadership of Dr. Anatoly Zhuplev, professor at Loyola Marymount University, teams of LMU students are compiling research for pertinent topics.
 Below are some of the research papers:

 Colin Camp, David Bloom, Ryan Fromm, Natalie Ang, Patrick Chang, Christophe Deturmeny